Albert Bierstadt: Career

 In 1867, Bierstadt returned to Europe, arriving in London where he exhibited two landscape paintings in a private reception with Queen Victoria.
 He then travelled through Europe for the next two years, painting new works while also cultivating social and business contacts to sustain the market for his art on the continent.
 For example, he painted Among the Sierra Nevada, California in his Rome studio, displaying it in Berlin and London before having it shipped to the U.S. His exhibition pieces both impressed European audiences and furthered the idea of the American West as a land of promise during a period when European emigration to the U.S. was increasing.
 Bierstadt's choice of grandiose subjects was matched by his entrepreneurial flair.
 His exhibitions of individual works were accompanied by promotion, ticket sales, and, in the words of one critic, a "vast machinery of advertisement and puffery."

 Bierstadt's popularity in the U.S. remained strong during his European tour.
 The publicity generated by his Yosemite Valley paintings in 1868 led a number of explorers to request his presence as part of their westward expeditions.
 The Atchison, Topeka, and Santa Fe Railroad also commissioned him to visit and paint the Grand Canyon and surrounding region.

 Despite his popular success, Bierstadt was criticized by some contemporaries for the romanticism evident in his choice of subjects and for his use of light, which they found excessive.
-Some critics objected to Bierstadt's paintings of Native Americans based on their belief that including Indigenous Americans "marred" the "impression of solitary grandeur."
+Some critics objected to Bierstadt's paintings of Native Americans, believing that including Indigenous Americans "marred" the "impression of solitary grandeur."

 His wife, Rosalie, was diagnosed with tuberculosis in 1876, and Bierstadt spent increasing amounts of time with her in the warmer climate of Nassau in the Bahamas until her death in 1893.
 He also maintained travel between the western United States, Canada, and his studio in New York.

 Though his painting career continued later into his life, Bierstadt's work fell increasingly out of critical favor and was increasingly attacked for its theatrical tone.
-In 1882, a fire destroyed Bierstadt's studio at Irvington, New York and, with it, many of his paintings.
+In 1882, a fire destroyed Bierstadt's studio at Irvington, New York, and, with it, many of his paintings.

 Bierstadt was a prolific artist, having completed over 500 paintings during his lifetime.
 Yet by the time of his death on February 18, 1902, the taste for epic landscape painting had long since subsided.
-Bierstadt was buried at the Rural Cemetery in New Bedford, Massachusetts and remained largely forgotten for nearly 60 years.
+Bierstadt was buried at the Rural Cemetery in New Bedford, Massachusetts, and remained largely forgotten for nearly 60 years.